 I didn’t have enough babysitters or breaks

-After a while, we added to our “babysitter” list, but we felt like we still only chose the same people over and over again to watch our kids because we felt like it was important that our children stayed with people who loved and supported our family.
+After a while, we added to our “babysitter” list, but we felt like we still only chose the same people over and over again to watch our kids because we felt like our children needed to stay with people who loved and supported our family.
 It’s worth it to find multiple people (I’m talking five to seven different people) who will support you through babysitting and respite care ahead of time.
-These people will become your village of support, giving you the respite that you need in order to be the best parent that you can be.
+These people will become your village of support, giving you the respite that you need to be the best parent that you can be.

 My expectations were off base